Frequently Asked Questions

 “Veterinary Experience” is defined as work related to animals and supervised by a veterinarian.
 It should be different from what you enter for Animal and Employment experience.
 Veterinary experiences should relate to any veterinary clinical, agribusiness, or health science experiences that you had under a veterinarian.

 “Animal Experience” is defined as work related to animals not supervised by a veterinarian.
 It should be different from those entered for Veterinary and Employment experience.
-They should include farm and ranch experiences, 4-H membership, animal training, or other similar activities, and should not have occurred under the supervision of a veterinarian.
+They should include farm and ranch experiences, 4-H membership, animal training, animal shelter work or other similar activities, and should not have occurred under the supervision of a veterinarian.

 - I’m a non-traditional and/or older applicant and veterinary medicine is a second career.
 What steps should I take to pursue my new career choice?

 - The process is the same for non-traditional/older applicants as it is for undergraduates.
 Start by making sure veterinary medicine is right for you.
-Read our website and review our admission statistics to take note of competitive GPA’s and GRE scores.
+Read our website and review our admission statistics to take note of competitive GPAs and GRE scores.
 Acquire experience working/volunteering with a veterinarian to gain hands-on experience and affirm that veterinary medicine is the appropriate career for you.
 This can be done part time or full time based on your individual circumstances.
 If prerequisite course work needs to be completed, locate accredited colleges where the required courses are offered.
-Visit our Transferable Courses page at for current articulation agreements to find out what courses you need to take at your selected college.
+Visit our Transferable Courses page for current articulation agreements to find out what courses you need to take at your selected college.
 Courses may be taken during regular college sessions or summer sessions, as evening classes, online classes, or Extension/Open Campus classes.
 You should enroll at a college and courses leading to a bachelor’s degree if you do not already have a degree.
 Complete all prerequisite courses and earn a degree by the end of the spring term prior to matriculation in the DVM program.
 You must meet all pre-professional requirements regardless of the undergraduate or graduate degrees you may already possess.
 Take the Graduate Record Examination and review our website for information about the application process.

 - Unfortunately, we are unable to accommodate these requests.